LSEG-API-Samples/Article.EMA.Java.SLF4J/Article.md

 java -Dlog4j2.configurationFile=resources/log4j2.xml -jar target/rtsdk223L1_maven-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-That’s all I have to say about how to run an application.
+That’s all I have to say about how to run an application with the Logj42 configuration file.